xiaolaba/IR-remote-control-code/Marantz/RC-DA17CD/README.md

 ```

 this is possible 8 bit schema but RC5 timing or encoding
 in case the first two bit is consiered S1, S2, start bits of RC5
-bit 3, toogle bit
+bit 3, toggle bit